composable-transactions/docs/README.md

 The values must be of the same type

-They can be number or bignumber
+They can be uint256 or int256
 </blockquote></details>

 <details>